cirosantilli/linux-cheat/tr.md

+#tr

-POSIX 7
+POSIX 7.

-Character-wise text operations.
+Character-wise replace operations.

 Replace `a` by `A`, `b` by `B` and `c` by `C`: